fromage-fraser/dd-gui/README.md

 To install and use the GUI, connect to the MUD through Mudlet at **dragons-domain.org** on port **8888**.
 The GUI should automatically install when you connect, and the extra custom content should automatically download after you log in.

-You should expect a short delay while content downloads the first time you connect, but subsequent connections for the same character will only download new assets.
+You should expect a short delay while content downloads the first time you connect.
+Downloaded sounds, images, layouts, and other custom content are stored in the profile-owned `DD_GUI_Content` directory, separate from the installable package, so uninstalling and reinstalling the GUI does not remove them.
+Later connections and package updates reuse the existing content and only download new or changed assets.
 GUI settings, maps, comms history, and comms tab order are kept with the active Mudlet profile rather than inside the package.

 If you have any issues with the automated installation and update system for the GUI, you can type the following at your Mudlet command prompt to install it manually: